-- Professional Development including local reserach and development plant visits and NYS professional engineering society presentations.
+- Professional Development including local research and development plant visits and NYS professional engineering society presentations.

 Applicants are advised to review the entire application in advance to determine what information they will need, before they attempt to complete and "submit" the application form.
 Student applications must be received no later than 11:59 p.m.
-EST, March 15, 2019.
+ET, March 27, 2020.

-The 2019 cost of per student to attend is $3,500.
+The 2020 cost of per student to attend is $3,750.
 This pays for room, board, the health center fee, and all associated program costs while on campus.
 The fee will be payable by accepted students upon notice of selection in the program.
-The fee does not include the cost of round-trip transportation to Albany: students must arrange their own automobile, flight or rail transportation to the area; Rensselaer will coordinate local transportation to and from the Albany International Airport and the Rensselaer AMTRAK Station.
+The fee does not include the cost of round-trip transportation to Albany: students must arrange their own automobile, flight or rail transportation to the area; Rensselaer will provide participants' local transportation once they arrive in the region to and from the Albany International Airport and the Rensselaer AMTRAK Station.

-Financial Aid: The program is able to provide partial scholarships to qualified students on the basis of demonstrated need.
-In an effort to help as many students as possible, the program does not provide full scholarships.
-Students whose families make less than $50,000 annually are encouraged to apply for aid, but the option is open to all applicants.
+Financial Aid: The program provides a limited number of partial scholarships to qualified students on the basis of demonstrated need but is not able to provide full scholarships.
+Students whose families make less than $40,000 annually are encouraged to apply for partial aid, but the option is open to all applicants.
 The financial aid request is part of the student’s online application, and applying for a scholarship does not have an effect on the admissions decision.